AntoninaZz/SopilkaTabCreator/README.md

 Write notes in the input field and immediately get ready to play tabs.
 Notes can be written both in English (c d e...) and Ukrainian (до ре мі...), as well as using numbers (1 2 3...).
 Use # after a note to indicate sharp, and +, ++, or uppercase letters to indicate upper octaves.
 Spaces and newlines can be used for grouping.
-Add headings, subheadings and comments as you like.
+Add headings, subheadings, and comments as you like.
 You can also choose the key of the sopilka while creating tabs for your own tune: soprano C or alto F.
 ## Save Results
-You can save results by printing the page, save your tabs as a pdf file, or download the results as a png image.
+You can save results by printing the page, saving your tabs as a pdf file, or downloading the results as a png image.
-You can also save your tabs to Telegram, but you need to be logged via Telegram in in order to do so.
+You can also save your tabs to Telegram, but you need to be logged in via Telegram in order to do so.
 ## Settings
 In the settings popup, you can personalize the application according to your needs:
 * choose the language of the page (Ukrainian or English),